“WHERE HISTORY BECOMES A LIVING CLASSROOM.”

 Anchored in the timeless values of Duty, Honor, and Country…

-Anchored in the timeless values of Duty, Honor, and Country, Connecting Generations: Class of 44 serves as both a historical compass and a moral guide for student learning.
-Through the personal narratives and defining choices of World War II, learners confront the profound ethical challenges of leadership, service, and sacrifice.
-In doing so, the program cultivates intellect and empathy alike — inspiring moral courage, responsible citizenship, and a lasting understanding of what it means to serve something greater than oneself.
+Anchored in the enduring values of Duty, Honor, and Country, Connecting Generations: Class of ’44 serves as both a historical compass and a moral framework for student learning.
+Through the personal narratives and consequential choices of World War II, students examine the ethical demands of leadership, service, and sacrifice.
+In doing so, the program cultivates intellect and empathy alike—encouraging moral courage, responsible citizenship, and a lasting understanding of what it means to serve a purpose greater than oneself.

 Teaching the Past, Inspiring the Future.